JeschkeLab/DeerLab/docsrc/source/fitting.rst

 DeerLab provides a wide range of functionality to analyze experimental dipolar EPR data using least-squares fitting.
 For fitting, the experimental data is assumed to be properly phased, shifted, and scaled.

 The main fitting function is ``fitsignal``.
-It can fit either parameter-free and parametric distance distributions, and it fits the distribution, the background, and the modulation depth in a single step.
+It can fit either non-parametric and parametric distance distributions, and it fits the distribution, the background, and the modulation depth in a single step.
 It provides uncertainty estimates for all fitted quantities.

 The older two-step workflow of fitting the background in a separate step is supported as well, but not recommended.